Cancelled flight

 The compensation rates are fixed and ranges between €250 - €600 per passenger.
 The compensation amount is determined by the length of your flight and the length of your delay.
 You can read more about the compensation rates in our section on compensation.

-If you are unsure how much you are entitled to, you can easily check your flight cancellation compensation with our free compensation calculator.
+If you are unsure how much you are entitled to, you can easily check your flight cancellation compensation with our free online compensation calculator.

 We are here to help